michalsida/demo-oracle-mybatis/README.md

 </select>
 ```

 There is one unusual thing.
-In case of output parameters must be present `jdbcTypeName` parameter in MyBatis paramter inline
+In case of output parameters must be present `jdbcTypeName` parameter in MyBatis parameter inline
 definition with the name of according user DB type (see DDL statement for this type).

 ### How to return a cursor as a result of Java method (Vol. 2)